Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-6 types of vertices in six vertex model are divided into 3 groups, as shown in Figure \ref{Figure_six}.
+The 6 types of vertices in a six-vertex model are divided into 3 groups, as shown in Figure~\ref{Figure_six}.
 Define a weight depending on the position $(i,j)$ ($i$ is the vertical coordinate) of the vertex and its type as follows: